shprink/conferences/2016/angularJS-introduction/slides/async.md

         </code></pre>
     <aside class="notes">
         <ul>
-            <li>Note the Success and Error functions returned from an $http request are convenience wrappers for Then and Catch promise functions.
-Success and Error functions are automatically passed in the data, status, headers and config params, where .Then/.Catch are only passed the raw response containing the aforementioned properties.</li>
-            <li>$http responses are wrapped in and $apply call, so if we update $scope bindings based on a response, they will be automatically updated in the View</li>
+            <li>$http responses are wrapped in and $scope.$apply call, so if we update $scope bindings based on a response, they will be automatically updated in the View</li>
-            <li>You can bind the $http Promise response to a $scope property and Angular will automatically resolve the Promise value when it is fulfilled</li>
         </ul>
     </aside>
 </section>